-Assuming a large 800 Mbyte memory, the memory limit would be approached at $n \approx 10,000$.
-Computing the solutions would take arithmetic operations $\approx 10^{12}$, or 11 hrs for a computer with a speed of 25 MFLOPS (million of floating point operations per second).
+Assuming a large 800 Gbyte memory, the memory limit would be approached at $n \approx 100,000$.
+Computing the solutions would take $\approx 10^{15}$ arithmetic operations, or 35 min for a top computer (in 2014) with a speed of 50 GFLOPS (billions of floating point operations per second).
 For every problem two times larger, the memory requirements would quadruple and the computer time demands would increase 8 times!
+While longer times could be tolerated, the extra memory would not be available.